 Careline is a telephone befriending service for people living in Erewash.
-Older people will receive regular telephone conversations to monitor health and wellbeing.
+Older people will receive regular telephone calls for a friendly chat.

 "Chatting to the Careline staff makes my day and leaves me feeling that someone cares and that I'm wanted."

 Careline also provides social and emotional support to older people who are isolated or lonely and who want to maintain their independence.
 The service provides access to a wide variety of preventative information and support.

 - Older people feel less isolated and more engaged with their community

 - Older people have contact with a wide variety of preventative information and support